Jennifer S. Barber

 Research Professor, Survey Research Center.

-Ph.D., Pennsylvania State University
+Ph.D., Sociology, Pennsylvania State University

-Barber's research is at the intersection of family sociology, demography, and social psychology, with a focus on teen pregnancy.
-She recently completed a data collection project on 1,000 18- and 19-year-old women, funded by the National Institute of Child Health and Human Development.
-The "Relationship Dynamics and Social Life" project included weekly surveys for 2.5 years, along with semi-structured interviews, observation, and administrative data, in order to explore the types of attitudes, relationships, and contraceptive practices that produce early and/or unintended pregnancies.
-She also currently holds a William T. Grant Foundation Distinguished Fellowship, a mid-career opportunity to immerse herself in a practice setting – she is spending time at a teen pregnancy prevention center in Detroit, as well as Planned Parenthood.
-She is currently working on proposals to implement a factorial design, coupled with intensive longitudinal data collection, to evaluate interve...
-MORE...
+Research Interests: Dr. Barber's research is conducted at the intersection of family sociology, demography, and social psychology, with a focus on teen pregnancy.
+She recently completed an NICHD-funded intensive longitudinal project, the Relationship Dynamics and Social Life study, that collected weekly data on 1,000 18- and 19-year-old women for 2.5 years, along with semi-structured interview data, observational data, and administrative data.
+The RDSL study identifies the types of attitudes, relationship characteristics, and contraceptive practices that affect early and/or unintended pregnancy.
+Barber also recently completed a William T. Grant Foundation Distinguished Fellowship, a mid-career opportunity to immerse herself in a practice setting – in this case a teen pregnancy prevention center in Detroit and a Planned Parenthood clinic in southeastern Michigan.

 Kusunoki, Yasamin, and Jennifer S. Barber.
 2019.
 "Intimate relationship dynamics and Women's expected control over sex and contraception."
 Contraception, 100(6): 484-491.